SU_P_09

 [i] Why?

-[i] You don’t have any ties?
+[i] You have no ties?

-[r] Not at all.
+[a] Not at all.

-[i] Even with regard to people?
+[i] Even with people?
 Social relations?

 [i] What were they crying about?